 It’s not quite free but near as so I had to include it!
-The Boston Children’s Museum only costs $1 on Fridays and kids go free with the GoBoston discount card.
+The Boston Children’s Museum only costs $1 on Sundays and kids go free with the GoBoston discount card.

 It is packed with lots of spaces and activities where children from 3 to 10 years can explore the world around them!